A class of functional identities associated to curves over finite fields: Introduction

+\end{customteo} \begin{oss*} The element $\rho_I\in \C$ is uniquely determined up to a factor in $\F_q^\times$.
+Moreover, one can check that the right hand side only depends on the ideal classes of $I$ and $J$. \end{oss*} As with \cite{Green}[Thm.
+7.1], the divisor of $h$ can be made explicit.
+If we denote by $d_J$ the degree of $J$ and we call $V_*$ the unique effective divisor of degree $g$ such that the divisor $V_*^{(1)}+V-J-\Xi-(2g-d_J-1)\infty$ is principal (see Proposition \ref{con} and Lemma \ref{lemma h_I,J}), that is exactly the divisor of $h$.

-\end{customteo} \begin{oss} The elements $a_I\in I$ and $\tilde{\pi}\in\K$ are uniquely determined up to a factor in $\F_q^\times$.
-Moreover, one can check that the right hand side only depends on the ideal class of $I$. \end{oss} It's worth noting that the techniques employed by Green and Papanikolas were tailored to the case $g(X)=1$ - for example, they used the equation of a generic elliptic curve to carry out explicit computations.
-In the present paper, computations are only needed in Section \ref{section duality} to find the scalar factor $\tilde{\pi}\otimes 1$; the remaining content of Theorem \ref{A}, expressed as a partial version thereof in Section \ref{section special functions}, is built on the purely theoretical results of Section \ref{section topology} and Section \ref{Frobenius and divisors}. \\* \\* If $\phi$ is a Drinfeld-Hayes module and $f$ is its shtuka function, an element $\omega\in\T$ is a special function if and only if $\omega^{(1)}=f\omega$.
-If $f\in\T^\times$ there is $\alpha\in\K$ such that
+It's worth noting that the techniques employed by Green and Papanikolas were tailored to the case $g(X)=1$ -- for example, they used the Weierstrass model of a generic elliptic curve to carry out explicit computations.
+In the present paper, some computations are only needed in Section \ref{section duality} to find the scalar factor $\rho_I\otimes 1$; in Section \ref{section special functions}, we prove Theorem \ref{Sf module weak} (a weak version of Theorem \ref{A}, without the explicit constant $\rho_I$) using the purely theoretical results of Section \ref{section topology} and Section \ref{Frobenius and divisors}.

-is a well-defined element of $\T^\times$, and it is a special function; on the other hand, as Gazda and Maurischat noticed in \cite{Gazda}[Cor.
-3.22], if there is an invertible special function, then $Sf(\phi)\cong A$, and it is not known if the converse is true, or in other words how restrictive is the hypothesis $f\in\T^\times$.
-We circumvent this problem and prove the following result for any datum $(X,\infty,\sgn)$. \begin{customteo}{B}[Theorem \ref{omega infinite product}] Fix a Drinfeld-Hayes module $\phi$ with shtuka function $f$.
-There is some $\alpha\in K_\infty^\times$ such that the following element of $\K\hat\otimes K$ is well defined:
+Let's denote by $\cdot^{(1)}:\T\to\T$ the $A$-linear extension of the Frobenius endomorphism $\C\to\C$.
+If $\phi$ is a normalized Drinfeld module of rank $1$ and $f$ is its shtuka function, it is known that an element $\omega\in\T$ is a special function if and only if $\omega^{(1)}=f\omega$ (see \cite{ANDTR}[Lemma 3.6] and \cite{ANDTR}[Rmk.
+3.10]).
+If $f\in\T^\times$ it's not difficult to construct an invertible special function $\omega\in\T^\times$ as an infinite product; Gazda and Maurischat noticed in \cite{Gazda}[Cor.
+3.22] that, if there is an invertible special function, then $\Sf(\phi)\cong A$, leaving as an open question if the converse is true, or in other words how restrictive is the hypothesis that $f\in\T^\times$.
+In this paper we circumvent this problem entirely and prove that it is possible to construct a special function as an infinite product without assuming that $f\in\T^\times$. \begin{customteo}{B}[Theorem \ref{omega infinite product}] Fix a normalized Drinfeld module $\phi$ of rank $1$ with shtuka function $f$.
+There is some $\alpha\in K_\infty^\times$ such that the following element of $\C\hat\otimes K$ is well defined (up to the choice of a $q-1$-th root of $\alpha$):